vishal2098govind/Panditery/README.md

-# Panditery
-source to book pandits online based on their ratings and valid certification
+# Panditery: Book pandits online based on their ratings and valid certification

+Now you can book pandits online leaving the certification of the pandits to us and choosing the pandits from their ratings at our websites given by our users.

+Book pandits nearest to your residence or location of Puja.

+We provide pandits for various and almost all types of Puja held with past experience and certified.